 Born in Budapest, I grew up in Switzerland.
 I studied Physics at the University of Lausanne.
-Subsequently, I earned a PhD working on biopolymers.
-Around the same time, I also specialized in composition.
-Since 2010, I work at the University of Zurich.
+Subsequently, I earned a PhD working on biopolymers with Jacques Dubochet (Nobel Prize in Chemistry 2017) and Andrzej Stasiak.
+Around the same time, I also specialized in composition with Lucian Metianu.
+Currently, I work at the Zurich Forensic Institute.

 Methods in Natural Science provide a powerful framework to express complex emotions beyond conventional music.
 Computer engineering and recording techniques have made it possible to render such complexity and write them down on a score using a minimal set of notations.

 Everyone knows about Erwin Schrödinger's cat or Salvador Dalí's melting watch.
 We remember them because these are simple images.